Category Archives: Wisconsin

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been precisely checked, or a piece that is being separated, will certainly need a study to locate the brand-new corners as well as lot lines in Wisconsin, which should be completely marked so they will never come to be lost.
+Land that has never been precisely surveyed, or an item that is being split, will certainly need a study to find the new corners and also lot lines in Wisconsin, which should be permanently noted so they will never ever end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.